[primary_category]

 In the Natural History museum of New York, an impressive T-rex skeleton is displayed.

 The American Museum of Natural History in New York is a must-visit during your stay in the city.
 Located in the heart of the city, this incredible museum gives you a chance to explore fascinating exhibits and learn about the diversity of our planet and universe.
+In this blog I will tell you about its highlight, recommended time to take for your visit and how to get in faster.

 Recommended duration